Incompetent cervix; Weak cervix; Pregnancy - insufficient cervix; Premature labor - insufficient cervix; Preterm labor - insufficient cervix

 Cerclages work well for many women.

 Sometimes, medicines such as progesterone are prescribed instead of a cerclage.
-These help in some cases.
+These help in some cases to prevent preterm birth.

 Berghella V, Ludmir J, Owen J. Cervical insufficiency.
 In: Landon MB, Galan HL, Jauniaux ERM, et al, eds.
 Gabbe's Obstetrics: Normal and Problem Pregnancies.
 8th ed.
 Philadelphia, PA: Elsevier; 2021:chap 35.